tyleredwards1023-web/Peak-Privacy/PRIVACY_POLICY.md

-# Privacy Policy for Ascend
+# Privacy Policy for Peak Fitness

-**Last Updated: February 6, 2026**
+**Last Updated: February 7, 2026**

-No Pressure Just Results LLC ("we", "our", or "us") operates the Ascend mobile application (the "App").
+No Pressure Just Results LLC ("we", "our", or "us") operates the Peak Fitness mobile application (the "App").
 This Privacy Policy explains how we collect, use, and protect your information when you use our App.

 ## Information We Collect